 What sort of chamber is it?

 We use an extremely high quality Oxyhealth chamber which is made in America.
 These chambers are free of the harmful chemicals which can off-gas.
 Off-gassing can be an issue with cheaper brands, not just for xenoestrogenic toxic load but also risk of fire.
 The sessions are carried out in our Spitalfields Clinic, which is within walking distance of the City and Shoreditch, with excellent transport links.

 What happens during a session?

-A hyperbaric session lasts for between 1 and 1.5 hours and is a very relaxing process.
+A hyperbaric session lasts for between 55 and 80 minutes and is a very relaxing process.
 The chamber itself is a spacious and comfortable fabric container with three windows so there’s plenty of natural light.
 WE have an Oxyhealth Vitaeris chamber in the clinic.
 During the process you can meditate, have a nap or read.
 We also offer red light therapy as a concomitant treatment as our red light devices have been safely designed to go in a soft hyperbaric chamber.